Exact eigenstates of extended SU($N$) Hubbard models: Generalizations of $\eta$-pairing states with $N$-particle off-diagonal long-range order: Conclusions and outlook

-{\it Conclusion and outlook.}--- We have presented $N$-particle generalizations of $\eta$-pairing states in a chain of $N$-component fermions and constructed a model in which these states are exact eigenstates of the Hamiltonian for arbitrary $N$.
+We have presented $N$-particle generalizations of $\eta$-pairing states in a chain of $N$-component fermions and constructed a model in which these states are exact eigenstates of the Hamiltonian for arbitrary $N$.
 When $N$ is even, these states exhibit $N$-particle ODLRO.
+Thus they serve as examples of multi-particle clustering of lattice fermions~\cite{schlottmann_1994,wu_hidden_2006}, which is relevant to charge 4e superconductors~\cite{kivelson_doped_1990,wu_hidden_2006, berg_charge-4e_2009}.
+When $N$ is odd, long-range correlation is absent inside the bulk, but there exists an $N$-particle long-range edge correlation.
 We have also constructed a model, whose unique ground states are the generalizations of $\eta$-pairing states.
 For $N$ even, the results can be generalized to any bipartite lattice in any dimension.
-In the future, it would be interesting to consider possible realizations of these states in ultracold atoms in optical lattices.
+In the future, it would be interesting to consider possible realizations of these states with ultracold atoms in optical lattices.

-{\it Acknowledgments}--- We thank Masaya Nakagawa for valuable discussions.
-H. K. was supported by JSPS Grant-in-Aid for Scientific Research on Innovative Areas: No. JP20H04630, JSPS KAKENHI Grant No. JP18K03445, and the Inamori Foundation.
-H. Y. acknowledges the support of the Forefront Physics and Mathematics Program to Drive Transformation.